Security type system: Example

 The following bottom-up notation can be used to decompose the program: assumption_{1} ... assumption_{n}/conclusion.
 Once the program is decomposed into trivial judgements, by which the type can easily be determined, the types for the less trivial parts of the program can be derived.
 Each "numerator" is considered in isolation, looking at the type of each statement to see if an allowed type can be derived for the "denominator", based on the defined type system "rules".

 Rules

 The main part of the security type system is the rules.
 They say how the program should be decomposed and how type verification should be performed.
 This toy program consists of a conditional test and two possible variable assignments.
 Rules for these two events are defined as follows:

 Applying this to the simple program introduced above yields:

 The type system detects the policy violation in line 2, where a read operation of security class {A} is performed, followed by two write operations of a less strict security class {A,B}.
 In more formalized terms, {A} ⋢ {A,B}, {A,B} (from the rule of the conditional test).
 Thus, the program is classified as "not typeable".

 Soundness

 The soundness of a security type system can be informally defined as: If program P is well typed, P satisfies non-interference.
+Volpano, Smith and Irvine were the first to prove soundness of a security type system for a deterministic imperative programming language with a standard (non-instrumented) semantics using the notion of non-interference.